ClarifiedSecurity/catapult-customizer/README.md

 - `container` - Contains .custom_aliases file that will be copied into the container.
 Refer to the [.default_aliases](https://github.com/ClarifiedSecurity/Catapult/blob/main/container/home/builder/.default_aliases) file as an example on how to create .custom_aliases.

 - `docker` - Contains custom docker-compose-extra.yml to add extra environment variables to the container.
 Refer to the default [docker-compose-extra.yml](https://github.com/ClarifiedSecurity/Catapult/blob/main/defaults/docker-compose-extra.yml) for an example.
+Also contains docker-compose-personal.yml that will be created on first run.
+This file is used to store personal environment variables that you don't want to commit to the repo.

 - `docker-entrypoints` - Contains custom docker-entrypoint scripts that will run inside the container during startup and `make shell`.
 Refer to default [entrypoint](https://github.com/ClarifiedSecurity/Catapult/tree/main/scripts/entrypoints) scripts for examples.